 Road asset renewals are identified and prioritised in a cost effective manner based on a comparison of the costs and benefits of alternatives.
-This prioritisation is performed using the Pavement Management System.
+This prioritisation is performed using the Assetic Predictor Modelling System.
+The Modelling system applies condition-based life-cycle degradation profiles to accurately model the future condition and service levels of every asset.
 Renewal is undertaken using 'low-cost' renewal methods where practical.
 The aim of 'low-cost' renewals is to restore the service potential or future economic benefits of the asset by renewing the assets at a cost less than replacement cost.